github/docs/content/codespaces/overview.md

 A codespace is a development environment that's hosted in the cloud.
 You can customize your project for {% data variables.product.prodname_github_codespaces %} by committing [configuration files](/codespaces/customizing-your-codespace/configuring-codespaces-for-your-project) to your repository (often known as Configuration-as-Code), which creates a repeatable codespace configuration for all users of your project.

-{% data variables.product.prodname_github_codespaces %} run on a variety of VM-based compute options hosted by {% data variables.product.product_location %}, which you can configure from 2 core machines up to 32 core machines.
-You can connect to your codespaces from the browser or locally using {% data variables.product.prodname_vscode %}.
+Each codespace runs on a virtual machine hosted by {% data variables.product.product_location %}.
+You can choose the type of machine you want to use, depending on the resources you need.
+Options range from 2 core machines up to 32 core machines.
+You can connect to your codespaces from your browser, from {% data variables.product.prodname_vscode %}, from the JetBrains Gateway application, or by using {% data variables.product.prodname_cli %}.

 ![A diagram showing how {% data variables.product.prodname_github_codespaces %} works](/assets/images/help/codespaces/codespaces-diagram.png)